 For more information see:

 Associated Press.
-Officials cancel automatic death sentence for mountain lions that kill pets, livestock.
+Officials cancel automatic death sentences for mountain lions that kill pets, livestock.
 Los Angeles Times.
 January 04, 2018.